How to use Pixel Studio

 (Image credit: Nicholas Sutrich / Android Central)

 Pixel Studio is one of the more interesting AI features to arrive alongside the Pixel 9 devices.
-It's a new app powered by Google's Imagen 3 model, giving users the ability to generate impressive images on-device just by typing in descriptive prompts.
+It's an app powered by Google's Imagen 3 model, giving users the ability to generate impressive images on-device just by typing in descriptive prompts.
 That includes being able to render text pretty accurately, something that seemed difficult for text-to-image models until now.

 The idea is to create fun or interesting images straight from your phone, either from scratch or by using any of the samples present in the app.
 If you have a Pixel 9 series phone, you'll have access to this feature out of the box without needing to subscribe to any Google One subscription.
-Here's how you can get started creating your own images with Pixel Studio.

 Getting started and using Pixel Studio